postmanlabs/postman-docs/_posts/02_pro/03_integrations/2017-05-04-microsoft_teams.md

 warning: false
 ---

 Microsoft Teams is a chat-based workspace that is available for all Microsoft Office 365 users.
-This integration allows you to get updates about what is happening in your team directly in Microsoft Teams.
+This integration allows you to get updates about your Postman team’s activity or Postman Monitor results in your Microsoft Team dashboard.

-Currently, we have two ways in which this integration can be configured.
+Currently, we offer two configurable options for this integration, both of which are detailed below.

 ### Configuring Microsoft Teams

-1. In the [Integrations](https://app.getpostman.com/dashboard/integrations){:target="_blank"} page, select Microsoft Teams from a list of Postman’s 3rd party Integrations for Postman Pro users.
+1. In the [Integrations](https://app.getpostman.com/dashboard/integrations){:target="_blank"} page, find Microsoft Teams from a list of Postman’s 3rd party Integrations for Postman Pro users.

 [![select ms_teams integration](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/integrations-msTeam.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/integrations-msTeam.png)